dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

 problem, they are able to reproduce the build locally using an Arcade build command.

----

-## Q&A

-### Q: How do we patch without an orchestration-focused repo?

-A: There are two reasons to make a patch:

-1. The repository doesn't properly build from source, and it will take a long time to figure out a fix that works both in source-build and in the Microsoft build.
-The practical solution is to put a `.patch` file into the repo itself that is only applied during a build from source.
-    * See [onboarding/local-onboarding.md#patching]

-2. The repository successfully builds from source in its local build and official build, but doesn't work when built inside a tarball.
-This *should* be considered a build break, and be fixed in the repository directly.
-The fix then flows down to dotnet/installer to produce a fixed tarball.
-However, release deadlines may prevent this.
-    * The dotnet/installer build process may need a way to inject a `.patch` file into the tarball.
-The `.patch` file would be checked into dotnet/installer and copied into the output tarball.
-This reduces the scope of a build reset.

 [in-arcade.md]: in-arcade.md
 [incremental-official-chunked.md]: incremental-official-chunked.md
 [incremental-official.md]: incremental-official.md